mimoo/FirefoxTimeTracker/README.md

 * do we really need to save every 5 seconds? -> maybe we should stop this and only save when we switch tab.

+* idling stops logging if user doesn't move his mouse or touch his keyboard for more than 10 minutes.
+How do we avoid this if he is watching a youtube video for example.
+Solutions?
+Add a whitelist (youtube, dailymotion...) or/and increase the time before idling.

 ## Graphs

 * make beautiful graphs